-After a group of bandits attack Mulan’s village, a bird leads Mulan to a mountain where an old couple live.
+After a group of bandits attacks Mulan’s village, a bird leads Mulan to a mountain where an old couple lives.
 Mulan remains with the couple for several years while they teach her martial arts for the purpose of avenging her clan.
-Although Mulan misses her family, she is able to see them by looking into a magical gourd.
+Although Mulan misses her family, she can see them by looking into a magical gourd.
 (Her family, however, cannot see her.)

 Over the next several years, Mulan applies herself wholeheartedly to becoming a master of warfare.
 When she sees through the gourd that her father is conscripted a second time, Mulan finally knows with certainty that her time has come.
 Dressing as a man, she hurries down the mountain to rescue her father from his fate.

-Mulan’s parents agree to allow her to join the army, but only for the purpose of avenging their family and village.
+Mulan’s parents agree to allow her to join the army, but only to avenge their family and village.
 The two parents carve a long list of grievances into Mulan’s back so that the scars will spell out their desire for revenge.
 As she sets out, an army of boys who had been evading the draft become so moved by her decision to volunteer that they follow Mulan as their general.
 After Mulan leads her army on a series of inspiring victories, they become emboldened to challenge the corrupt government which has oppressed them for so long.

 At last, Mulan comes face-to-face with the corrupt emperor, beheads him, and crowns a peasant to reign in his place.